AlexeyNilov/dnd_engine/doc/roadmap.md

 # Roadmap and plans

-* World: creatures and resources
+* How to visualize the world?
 * Tree: grow fruit
 * Tree: create small tree
-* How to visualize the world?
 * Tree: increase max_hp based on what?
 * Distance
 * Space